CSV to PDF Conversion Explained

 Typical Tasks and Users

-- Data Analysts: Turning database query results into readable appendices for research papers.
+- Data Analysts: Turning raw database query results into formatted, paginated tables for management reports.

 Software & Tool Support

-- Spreadsheet Software: Microsoft Excel, Google Sheets, and the free LibreOffice Calc can open .CSV files and export them directly to .PDF using the "Save As" or "Print to PDF" functions.
+- Spreadsheet Software: Microsoft Excel, Google Sheets, and LibreOffice Calc can open .CSV files.
+Users can then use the "Save As" or "Print to PDF" functions to generate a .PDF.

-- Programming Libraries: Developers often use Python's pandas to read .CSV data, combined with ReportLab to programmatically draw the .PDF tables.
+- Programming Libraries: Developers often use Python with the

 Pros and Cons of the Conversion